-They did have a 10 year plan when they started but, they have basically achieved all those goals and it is probably time to revisit this.
+They did have a 10-year plan when they started but, they have basically achieved all those goals and are planning to revisit this.
 Their children are approaching the end of high school and may want to return to the farm at some stage.
-The current infrastructure is a limitation to further increases in herd size at the moment but, there is still potential for further expansion in the longer-term.
+The current infrastructure is a limitation to further increases in herd size however there is still potential for further expansion in the longer-term.